Martin Brundle

+Upon retiring from motor racing, Brundle moved into commentary, working as an analyst on Formula One coverage for ITV Sport (1997–2008), BBC Sport (2009–2011) and Sky Sports F1 (2012–present), the latter of which was the official global broadcast until 2022.
+In rallying, he competed in the Rally of Great Britain in 1999.
+His son Alex is also a racing driver, who won the 2016 European Le Mans Series in the LMP3 class.
+Brundle was appointed an Officer of the Order of the British Empire in the 2025 New Year Honours.

 Career

 Early racing career

 Brundle had an unorthodox route to Formula One.
-He began his racing career at the age of 12, competing in grass track racing, in the Norfolk village of Pott Row.
+He began his racing career at the age of 12, competing in grass track racing in a self-built Ford Anglia, in the Norfolk village of Pott Row.
 In 1975, he moved to Hot Rod racing and received 'Star grade' status.
+In 1977, he debuted in the British Saloon Car Championship just a couple of months short of turning 18, becoming the series' youngest ever driver (until Tom Boardman in 2001).
 In 1979, he started single seater racing in Formula Ford.
-During this time he also raced Tom Walkinshaw's BMW touring cars, during which he finished second against a field of international drivers at Snetterton.
+During this time, he also raced Tom Walkinshaw's BMW touring cars, during which he finished second against a field of international drivers at Snetterton.
 He won the BMW championship in 1980, and partnered Stirling Moss in the TWR-run BP/Audi team during the 1981 British Saloon Car Championship season.
 In 1982, he moved up to Formula Three achieving five pole positions and two wins in his debut season.
 He won the Grovewood Award as the most promising Commonwealth driver.
-The next year, he competed with Ayrton Senna for the Formula Three championship, which Brundle lost on the final laps of the last race.
+The following year, he competed with Ayrton Senna for the Formula Three championship, which Brundle lost on the final laps of the last race.
 In 1984, he was offered a Formula One entry.